 VPhD is an online community of graduate students and postdocs interested in exploring career opportunities beyond academe.

 A Ph.D. or master's degree can prepare you for a variety of careers in the public and private sectors.
-UC Davis Ph.D. and master’s students, and postdoctoral scholars have found successful and rewarding careers outside academia in publishing, public policy, online curriculum design, biotech, environmental design and planning, science writing, sustainable development, media and communications, events planning, performing arts, product management, health care services, and patent law.
-Our students and scholars work in non-profits, corporations, government and as consultants.
+UC Davis Ph.D. and master’s students, and postdoctoral scholars have found successful and rewarding careers outside academia in publishing, public policy, online curriculum design, biotechnology, environmental design and planning, science writing, sustainable development, media and communications, event planning, performing arts, product management, health care services, and patent law.
+UC Davis students and scholars work in non-profits, corporations, and government agencies and as consultants.

 Job Search Steps

-There are seven basic steps for preparing for and securing a non-academic career:
+Basic steps for preparing for and securing a non-academic career position include:

 - Career planning and research

 - Networking and conducting an informational interview

 - Preparing for an interview

 - Working With Recruiters - Explains how to incorporate recruiters into a job search